VIDEO Nov 2016 Lancet Countdown: Tracking Progress on Health and Climate Change

-The 2015 UN Paris Agreement is not working A May 2016 Update of national emissions targets (May 2016) projects global emissions will be 16% HIGHER in 2030.
-There has been improvement in the national emissions targets (August 2018).
+The 2015 UN Paris Agreement is not working UN.
+A May 2016 Update of national emissions targets (May 2016) projects global emissions will be 16% HIGHER in 2030.

 We now have Fracking increasing oil and natural gas production.
 Fracking is literally a planet destroying technology.
 See PSR's 2016 Compendium of Scientific, Medical, and Media Findings Demonstrating Risks and Harms of Fracking